CodingWorld-007/Yoga-Pose-Detection/README.md

 # Yoga-Pose-Detection-Model

-This project mainly aims to acheive the correct yoga pose.
-You can simply provide any video with yoga poses.
-It can breify tell you the name of the pose if find out from the training dataset.
+This project mainly aims to achieve the correct yoga pose.
+You can simply provide any video with yoga poses, and it can briefly tell you the name of the pose if found from the training dataset.
 We have used 82 classes to train this model (82 Yoga Poses).
-Dataset contains a total of 9400+ Images approx.
+The dataset contains a total of approximately 9400+ images.

-#Step to Run this Model
+## Steps to Run this Model

-Step 1 : You have to download trained model named as pose_classifier_advanced.h5 or clone the repo. \n Step 2 : Just run the training.py, and while running type test and also provide the location of video(Mentioned in Code)
+1. Download the trained model named as `pose_classifier_advanced.h5` or clone the repository.

-#Step to create this Model from your own.
+2. Run `training.py`, and while running, type `test` and also provide the location of the video (as mentioned in the code).

-Step 1 : You have to clone the repo.
+## Steps to Create this Model on Your Own

-Step 2 : Create a Dataset or Download Dataset from Kaggle or any other website.
-(We have 82 classes means 82 types of Yoga poses)
+1. Clone the repository.
-Step 3 : Make sure to change the pose_name.py file, In our case there are 82 names.
-You have to change it accordingly.
+2. Create a dataset or download a dataset from [Kaggle](https://www.kaggle.com/) or any other website.
+(We have 82 classes, meaning 82 types of yoga poses.)
-Step 4 :
+3. Make sure to modify the `pose_name.py` file.
+In our case, there are 82 pose names.
+You will need to change it according to your dataset.